Are TV advertisers taking Hispanic voters for granted?

 - In Arizona, Republican gubernatorial candidates and several potentially competitive congressional districts are driving TV ad buys.
 In the Phoenix market, Rep. Kyrsten Sinema, D, has already secured election day air time while conservatives Doug Ducey, Christine Jones and Scott Smith — all running for governor — have made ad buys at broadcast stations.

-- Since the July 1 deadline requiring them to post political ad buys online, no Spanish-language stations in any of the four markets mentioned above have reported any.
-Phone calls to station managers at the local affiliates of Univision, Telemundo and Telefutura confirmed that they had not received any new ad contracts since the rule change.
+- Since the business is requiring them to post political ad buys online, no Spanish-language stations in any of the four markets mentioned above have reported any.
+Phone calls to station managers at the local affiliates of Univision, Telemundo, and Telefutura confirmed that they had not received any new ad contracts since the rule change.

 Abraham Morales, Senior Associate of Hispanic Insights at Colorado communications firm SE2, told Sunlight he was surprised by the findings.